gabriel-espinoza-77/azure-ssh-brute-force-analysis/analysis/initial-threat-hunt.md

 **Details:**
 - Multiple hidden binaries executed from `/var/tmp/.update-logs/`
+- No suspicious files or activity were observed prior to the creation of `UpzBUBnv`, suggesting it as the first clear indicator of malicious behavior
+- Subsequent malicious files appear to have been introduced following the execution of `UpzBUBnv`
-- `.bisis` was launched with brute-force parameters
-- Other files like `.b`, `Update`, and `History` observed in process trees
+- `.bisis` was observed along with `x`, `.b`, `Update`, and `History`
-- InitiatingProcessCommandLine output on `Update` record shows a process called `UpzBUBnv`
-- process tree shows that a remote SSH connection was established, and the file `UpzBUBnv` was transferred to `/var/tmp/` using SCP.

 **Query Used:**
 ```kql